AlexanderGullen/AlexanderGullen.github.io/about.md

 permalink: /about/
 ---

-I'm a computer programmer from Sudbury Ontario [- Once a training ground for apollo 16 astronauts -](https://www.thesudburystar.com/news/local-news/its-been-50-years-since-nasas-apollo-16-astronauts-walked-on-sudbury)
+I'm a computer programmer from Sudbury Ontario [- A place once used as a training ground for apollo 16 astronauts -](https://www.thesudburystar.com/news/local-news/its-been-50-years-since-nasas-apollo-16-astronauts-walked-on-sudbury)

 My first experience with coding came when I discovered open source programs, this eventually grew into a passion for coding and problem solving then system design and now project management, CI/CD, AI and Data Analysis.